ShakhrulSiam268/plant-clef-2025/README.md

 ```shell
 python src/train_mlp.py
 ```
+Our trained model weight can be found in [This Link](https://drive.google.com/drive/folders/1FspoSKnjp56iVzfgGC4q13qSOe4KG4E4?usp=drive_link).

 ## Evaluation
 First run `segment_bbox.py` to generate bounding boxes from all the test images using GroudingDINO model.